Zer0CoolX/guacamole-install-rhel-7/README.md

 # Apache Guacamole Install Script for RHEL 7 & CentOS 7
 ## Introduction
 The `guac-install.sh` bash script is intended to allow for a guided, simple way to install and configure a complete Apache Guacamole server on a fresh RHEL 7 or CentOS 7 install.
-The Apache Guacamole installation script presents an interactive menu providing options to install and configure Apache Guacamole, Nginx, mariaDB and other software for a complete Apache Guacamole setup.
-The menu provides the means to set configuration parameters in an organized way and allows for review and making changes prior to running the installation process.
+The Apache Guacamole installation script presents an interactive menu providing options to install Guacamole, Nginx, mariaDB and other software for a complete Apache Guacamole setup.
+The menu provides the means to set configuration parameters in an organized way and allows for review and making changes prior to running the installation for Guacamole.

-The wiki will cover all aspects of the Apache Guacamole installation script for RHEL and CentOS in further details.
-Before using the script read all the documentation and review the script (especially the variables).
-Test the script in a test environment/server and ensure it functions exactly as desired before attempting to utilize it on a production system.
+The wiki will cover all aspects of the Apache Guacamole installation script for RHEL and CentOS in further detail.
+Before using the script read all the documentation and review the Guacamole install script (especially the variables).
+Test the Guacamole script in a test environment/server and ensure it functions exactly as desired before attempting to utilize it on a production system.

 Some of the main features and benefits of using this Apache Guacamole installation script are:
 - In typical scenarios, once the script completes the Guacamole server should be fully ready to use